Westminster Business Forum

 Policy & latest developments

-Discussion is also expected on implications for financial services of related measures in the Data (Use and Access) Act 2025, particularly around new obligations for accessing, sharing and processing data across public and private systems.
+Delegates will consider implications of related measures in the Data (Use and Access) Act 2025 for financial services, including obligations for accessing, sharing and processing data across public and private systems.
+This will be considered alongside demand for greater clarity on data use, intellectual property and liability where AI models rely on shared or third-party data.

 Keynote Speaker